JasonMarkol/Trickle-Down-Mindset--Book-Note/Alpha Male Strategies - AMS/Dre Baldwin - Work On Your Game/How NOT To Be Stupid In Life.md

 - Goal - You must have goal ...

-- Think accurately - True - not somebody told you ...
+- Think accurately - True - not somebody told you ... - accurate thought - Not runing youtube - not running to school - not running to person ...

+- challenge your brains -think independently you start coming up with solutions on yourself and life.

 12:13